Work Visa for US: How to Apply for a Post Study Work Visa USA

 Best Practices for Maintaining Your US Visa Status

-The two most important aspects to keep in mind to maintain your post-graduate work visa USA status is to research your conditions thoroughly and be proactive.
+The two most important aspects to keep in mind to maintain your postgraduate USA work visa status is to research your conditions thoroughly and be proactive.
 Plan ahead for how you plan to obtain important documents so you can meet all OPT deadlines.
 Fill out all forms thoroughly and respond promptly to any requests for additional information to prevent delays.
 Keep your information up to date and be sure to report to your DSO any changes to your address, contact information, and employment — this information must stay up to date in SEVIS.

 Remember that OPT rules can change.
 Staying updated on the latest federal regulations by visiting DHS.gov or USCIS.gov can help you follow visa guidelines and consistently maintain your visa status.
 If there are any parts of the visa process you are not sure of, your DSO can also help answer any questions you may have.